bossanova808/kodi.ozweather.2nd.screen/README.md

 Note, the whole app runs entirely locally in your browser - the app (which is just a web pages and some relatively basic JS code) - is completely downloaded to your browser, and then runs entirely within that.

-Of course, it must be able to contact the BOM to retrieve the weather info, and must also be able to reach your Kodi installation on your local network (your wi-fi should be more than adequate for this).
+Of course, it must be able to contact the weather provider you choose to retrieve the weather info, and must also be able to reach your Kodi installation on your local network (via your wi-fi should be more than adequate for this).

 ### The URL